matteoferla/Fragmenstein/README.md

 ## Egor

-_This script requires a module that I cannot share, but I was 70% through rewriting it, so should be lit._
+_This script requires a module that I cannot share, but I was 70% through rewriting it, so should be rad._

 Egor minimises the Fragmenstein monster in the protein using PyRosetta.

 Egor has three minimisers that I tried:

-* cartesian FastRelax which works effectively, but even though I have not manage to stop it from doing a repacking step —the constrain to coordinates helps in most cases, but not all.
+* a modified cartesian FastRelax which works effectively.
 * cartesian MinMover which gets stuck in local minimum in hard cases.
 * PertMinMover which behaves weirdly...

 <img src="images/movers.jpg" alt="movers" width="400px">

-The template needs to be relaxed beforehand and an ideal conformer set made into a `params` file.
+* The template ought to be relaxed beforehand —but this can be skipped.
+* An ideal conformer set made into a `params` file.

 Both of which ATM are done with a different script.

     e = Egor(pose, constraint_filename)
     e.minimise(10)

 Where pose is a `pyrosetta.Pose` instance.
 But Egor can be initialised with `Egor.from_pdbfile(..)` or `Egor.from_pdbblock(..)`.
 The latter is nothing more than:

     e.repack_neighbors()